kkohbrok/draft-kohbrok-single-signature-keypackages/draft-mls-kohbrok-single-signature-keypackages.md

 # Single Signature KeyPackages

+A SingleSignatureKeyPackage (SSKP) functions much like a regular KeyPackage with two exceptions: It lacks the signature around the outer KeyPackage and requires a component inside the LeafNode that contains a hash of the KeyPackage around the inner LeafNode.

-This document requests the registration of the `mls_single_signature_key_package` WireFormat and extends the select statement in the definition of MLSMessage in Section 6 of {{!RFC9420}} as follows.
+Since both parsing and processing of an SSKP is different from that of a regular KeyPackage, this document introduces a new WireFormat `mls_single_signature_key_package` and extends the select statement in the definition of MLSMessage in Section 6 of {{!RFC9420}} as follows.

 ~~~ tls
 struct {